ShaunWu25/ShaunWu25.github.io/_posts/2020-03-08-Buckling-Simulation.md

 <img src="{{site.url}}/assets/2003_BucklingSimulation/buckling.gif" style="display: block; margin: auto;" />

-There are 3 stages shown in the process.
+There are 2 stages shown in the process.
-1. **Onset of buckling**: subtle settlement occurred, structure failed in elastic buckling.
+1. **Onset of buckling**: subtle settlement occurred as buckling.
-2. **During buckling**: structure failed shifted to plastic buckling.
+2. **Collapsing**: structure failing.
-3. **Collapsing**

 What we are going to do is numerically simulating **Onset of buckling** to avoid the subsequent two stages.